DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 ## What We'll Build: A Vue.js Authentication App

 To demonstrate how easy it is to get up and running with a full SPA using Vue, we'll build a simple app that retrieves Chuck Norris quotes from a NodeJS backend.
 Vue can easily be mixed with other technologies, and you can use Vue for as much or as little of your app as you wish.
-To demonstrate Vue's full potential though, we'll build the whole front end SPA with Vue components and follow Vue's pattern for large-scale applications.
-The front end app will be totally decoupled from the back end, and we'll make HTTP requets to RESTful endpoints on our server.
+To demonstrate Vue's full potential though, we'll build the whole front-end SPA with Vue components and follow Vue's pattern for large-scale applications.
+The front-end app will be totally decoupled from the back end, and we'll make HTTP requets to RESTful endpoints on our server.

 We'll also demonstrate how we can easily add authentication to our Vue.js app.
 We'll put **Login** and **Signup** components in place to show how we can retrieve and save a user's JWT, and then send it back to the server for accessing protected endpoints.

 Rather than listing out how Vue implements certain features and comparing them to other frameworks, we'll let the code speak for itself.
 Again, if you're familiar with Angular, it will be easy to reason about Vue's features and syntax.

-## Installation and Set Up
+## Installation and Setup

 Everything we need to start our component-based Vue.js app is on NPM.
 To get started, let's pull down what we need by creating our `package.json` file and specifying the packages we need.
 We can take full advantage of ES6 for our Vue components, and to make that happen, we'll use [Babel](https://babeljs.io/).
-We'll also bundle everything up with [Webpack](https://webpack.github.io/) and use **hot reloading** to see changes to our modules happen imeediately.
-If you wish, you can also use other build tools like Browserify instead of Webpack.
+We'll also bundle everything up with [Webpack](https://webpack.github.io/) and use **hot reloading** to see changes to our modules happen immediately.
+If you wish, you can also use other build tools (like Browserify) instead of Webpack.

 ```js
 // package.json